Yucca

 What GLP-1 Does (the shared mechanism)

-• Appetite suppression: GLP-1 receptors in the hypothalamus and brainstem reduce hunger signals.
-Most people describe "food noise" disappearing, the constant mental background of thinking about food goes quiet.
+• Appetite suppression in the brain: GLP-1 receptors in the hypothalamus (arcuate and paraventricular nuclei) and the brainstem area postrema reduce hunger signaling.
+Most users describe "food noise" disappearing, the constant background loop of thinking about food goes quiet within the first week.

-GIP receptors are found in fat tissue, muscle, bone, and the brain.
-When Zepbound activates them:
+GIP receptors are present in fat tissue, muscle, bone, beta cells, and specific brain regions.
+When tirzepatide activates them, several things happen that GLP-1 alone cannot do:

-• Direct fat metabolism: GIP receptors in adipose tissue change how fat cells process and release stored energy.
+• Direct fat tissue effects: GIP receptors on adipocytes change how fat cells store and release energy.
+Activation appears to improve insulin-stimulated glucose uptake in fat and to support healthier fat storage when calories are present, then more efficient mobilization when calories are scarce.
 You don't just eat less, your body handles existing fat differently.

 The simple version